RunawayRabbit/CollisionForFirstYears/readme.md

 ![](img/two_lines_beside_eachother.png)

 Either the red line segment is completely to the left of the blue one, or the red line is completely to the right of the blue one.
-If neither of those is true, then the lines don't overlap.
+If either of those is true, then the lines don't overlap.

 Another way of stating this is that